zalando-stups/documentation/user-guide/walkthrough.rst

 This walkthrough should show all steps for one sample application from birth to death.
-Please see the other sections in the User's Guide for more information about specific topics.
+Please see the other sections in the :ref:`user-guide` for more information about specific topics.

 Install STUPS command line tools.